Greg Lloyd: Professional career

 Lloyd did not receive an invitation to the NFL Scouting Combine, but did play in the Heritage Bowl.
 Pittsburgh Steelers' scouts viewed a videotape of Lloyd in the historically black college All-Star Game and were impressed by his ability to play sideline-to-sideline as he exhibited a bit of a mean streak.
 Steelers' scout, Tom Donahoe, flew to Atlanta and drove 2 1/2 hours to Fort Valley State to work out Lloyd and was further impressed.

 The Pittsburgh Steelers selected Lloyd in the sixth round (150th overall) of the 1987 NFL draft.
 Lloyd was the 28th linebacker drafted in 1987 by then Steelers coach Chuck Noll.

 On July 28, 1987, it was reported that Lloyd had suffered a sprained left knee in training camp, which sidelined him for his entire rookie season in 1987 and most of the 1988 season.
 He was a starter during the 1989 season as an outside linebacker and he excelled.
 He became the emotional and fiery leader of the Steelers defense after the retirement of inside linebacker David Little.
-Lloyd teamed with cornerback Rod Woodson, whom he got drafted with, to give the Steelers two of the most dynamic and dominating defensive players in the game.
+Lloyd teamed with cornerback Rod Woodson.